A nurse infected with the coronavirus forced to swap the hotel for a trailer

 She has not kissed his children for the past three weeks.
 For too long, ” she said.
 Return to the CHSLD it means to be away from them again for weeks.

-She is said to have wanted to tell his story so that this does not happen to other health care workers, that adequate plans are made for them to stay if they become ill.
+She is said to have wanted to tell his story so that this does not happen to other health care workers, and in order that adequate plans are developed in time to house them if they become ill.

+The CISSS de Laval confirmed on Wednesday that some hotels are “risk-averse” to the idea of having customers infected with the COVID-19.
+He argues, however, have alternatives to offer to its nursing staff, but it has not been possible to know what are these alternatives, and since when they are offered.

-It is believed to have helped the seniors, to be accompanied in death.
-But “it is hard to see people die.
+Ms. Bouffard is believed to have helped the seniors, to be accompanied in death.
+But it is hard to see people die.
 It is a great distress that we see every day.”

 The health network must see the long term, insists the nurse.
 They call us the guardian angels, she says.
 “But if we don’t give the time to the angels injured to repair themselves, there will be no more.”
 And at that time, who will take care of the sick? request-t-it.